NurulloMahmud/EFS-Management-Demo/README.md

 This project is built for Logistics company that is based in US.
 Main purpose of the project is to secure the way they work with EFS (Electronic Fund Source) and prevent misuse.
+Real project itself is currently deployed on Heroku with domain efs.smartfleetllc.com
+In order to protect company's privacy, real project itself is in private repository.